googleapis/google-cloud-python/packages/google-cloud-testutils/README.rst

 Python Test Utils
 =================
-This is a collection of common tools used to test Python client libraries for Google APIs.
+This is a collection of common tools used in system tests of Python client libraries for Google APIs.